Refinitiv/refinitiv-ui/documents/src/pages/elements/combo-box.md

 ## Usage

 The `data` property of the `ef-combo-box` use the [ComboBoxData](https://github.com/Refinitiv/refinitiv-ui/blob/v7/packages/elements/src/combo-box/helpers/types.ts) type for its data items.
-Each of this item defaults to type ItemData.
+Each of this item defaults to type `ItemData`.
 It could also be anything extended from [DataItem](./custom-components/utils/data-management#data-item).

 ```javascript
 const comboBox = document.querySelector('ef-combo-box');